dendibakh/perf-book/chapters/2-Measuring-Performance/2-0 Measuring Performance.md

 Not a single long-living product exists without ever having performance regressions.
 This is especially important for large projects with lots of contributors where changes are coming at a very fast pace.
 This chapter devotes a few pages discussing the automated process of tracking performance changes in Continuous Integration and Continuous Delivery (CI/CD) systems.
 We also present general guidance on how to properly collect and analyze performance measurements when developers implement changes in their source codebase.

-The end of the chapter describes SW and HW timers that can be used by developers in time-based measurements and common pitfalls when designing and writing a good microbenchmark.
+The end of the chapter describes software and HW timers that can be used by developers in time-based measurements and common pitfalls when designing and writing a good microbenchmark.

 [^15]: Blog post by Nelson Elhage "Reflections on software performance": [https://blog.nelhage.com/post/reflections-on-performance/](https://blog.nelhage.com/post/reflections-on-performance/).